top of page

 "To fully address the growing health crisis in America, we must re-direct our national focus, in the public and private sectors, toward understanding and drastically lowering chronic disease rates and ending childhood chronic disease.
 This includes fresh thinking on nutrition, physical activity, healthy lifestyles, over-reliance on medication and treatments, the effects of new technological habits, environmental impacts, and food and drug quality and safety.
 We must restore the integrity of the scientific process by protecting expert recommendations from inappropriate influence and increasing transparency regarding existing data.
 We must ensure our healthcare system promotes health rather than just managing disease."

-• The order directs the new commission to deliver a report to the President in 100 days addressing ten specified issues and to deliver a "Make Our Children Healthy Again" Strategy that suggests the appropriate restructuring of the Federal Governments response to the childhood chronic disease crisis. . ."
+• The order directed the new commission to deliver a report to the President in 100 days addressing ten specified issues and to deliver a "Make Our Children Healthy Again" Strategy that suggests the appropriate restructuring of the Federal Governments response to the childhood chronic disease crisis. . ."

 Regulatory Actions and Analysis